 And if you want the full picture of what selling a home looks like from start to finish, our step-by-step guide to selling your home in North Park walks you through everything.

-Quick Summary for North Park Sellers
+Quick Summary for North Park Buyers and Sellers

-• High-ROI, low-tariff-impact improvements like paint and landscaping still make sense
+- Sellers: high-ROI, low-tariff-impact improvements like paint and landscaping still make sense

-• North Park’s inventory shortage and desirability continue to support strong values
+- North Park’s inventory shortage and desirability continue to support strong values

 Questions about what this means for your specific home?
 That’s what we’re here for.
-Reach out anytime – we’ve sold over 530 homes in North Park and the surrounding metro neighborhoods, and we know this market block by block.
+Reach out anytime.
+We’ve sold over 530 homes in North Park and the surrounding metro neighborhoods, and we know this market block by block.

 Contact us here to talk through your options.